SoftwareBrothers/adminjs-hapijs/README.md

 ### Word about the authentication

-There are a couple of things worth notice when setting up authentication for you AdminBro routes:
+There are a couple of things worth notice when setting up an authentication for you AdminBro routes:

 1. By default, if you won't give `options.auth` - admin panel will be available without the authentication.
 2. You can set whatever authentication you prefer for admin routes by setting `options.auth.strategy`.
 For example: